 Buses are mostly modern and run around the clock on the main lines.
 The only way to pay your fare is by Bip!-card.
 You can buy this card and charge it in any metro station or in some stores.

 Renting a car is also a good option if you want to get around Santiago and its surroundings.

 Travelling around Chile is easy, comfortable and, compared with Europe or North America, inexpensive.
 Most Chileans travel by bus, and it’s such a reliable, affordable option that you’ll probably do likewise.
 However, internal flights are handy for covering long distances in a hurry.
 The country has a good road network, and driving is a quick, relatively stress-free way of getting around.
 Chile’s rail network has fallen into decline and only limited services are available.
 South of Puerto Montt, ferry services provide a slow but scenic way of travelling as far as Puerto Natales.

 You must have a valid passport to enter Chile.
 It must be in good condition and valid for six months beyond your stay.

 Nationals from the United States, Australia, Canada, Japan, the UK, and most European Union nations DO NOT REQUIRE a visa to enter Chile and can stay up to 90 days.
 Australians are required to pay a reciprocity fee (US$117, paid at the airport).
 It is your responsibility to check if you require a visa.
 Please check with your local embassy/consulate if you are unsure.

 You can download a visa letter of invitation when you register.
 You will need to provide your passport number and country of issue.
 Please note you must be registered and have paid in full for the event before you can download the letter.

 Santiago de Chile is a beautiful city and a safe place to visit.
-Just like in every other major city in the world, you must look after your bags and suitcases to avoid theft and have a safe experience in Chile.
+Just like in most major cities in the world, it is important to keep a close watch on your bags and suitcases to avoid petty theft and have a safe experience in Chile.